 Your baby’s heart starts to beat as early as the 5th week (or 22 days) of pregnancy (1).
-This is when the first sign of developing embryo called a fetal pole is visible.
+This is when the first sign of a developing embryo called a fetal pole is visible.

-If you are eager to listen to your baby’s heartbeat during pregnancy, it might be detected as early as six weeks in the case of an early ultrasound scan, around the 6th week, you will get to hear as well as see the baby’s heart beating (2).
+If you are eager to listen to your baby’s heartbeat during pregnancy, it might be detected as early as six weeks in the case of an early ultrasound scan (2).
 Or, you can listen to it during your first Doppler ultrasoundiXAn imaging test that uses sound waves to record the blood flow through blood vessels. , which is a part of your first prenatal check-up, scheduled between the 12th and 14th week, or later in some cases (3).

 Sometimes, the baby’s position in the womb may prevent you from hearing the heartbeat in either of the ultrasounds, but this should not be a cause of concern.
-You will have a follow-up ultrasound where you can listen to the heartbeat.
+You will have a follow-up ultrasound where you can listen to the embryonic heartbeat.

-Sometimes, there could be other reasons preventing you from hearing the fetal heartbeat.
+Sometimes, there could be other reasons preventing you from hearing the embryonic pulsation or fetal heartbeat.
 You can talk to the doctor about it.

 Why You May Not Hear Fetal Heartbeat In An Early Ultrasound?

 You may not be able to hear the heartbeat if the scan is too early in your pregnancy.
 In such a case, your doctor will reschedule another scan in one to two weeks.
 Some other reasons could be:

 - The method your sonographer uses to listen to the heartbeat.
 Transvaginal ultrasoundiXA scan in which an ultrasound probe is inserted into the vagina to examine the uterus, ovaries, tubes, cervix, and pelvic region. gets better results compared to transabdominal scaniXA scan in which an ultrasound probe is pressed firmly against the skin of the abdomen to study the abdominal organs. or hand-held dopplers

 - Inaccurate dates, when you are not sure about the last menstrual date or had irregular ovulation

 - Highly active baby that keeps moving around the womb, blocking the view